 The first phase includes means of epidemiological surveillance, and completes the WHO global surveillance network and biological agents detection means in the environment ;

 The second phase intends to provide biomedical protection towards some biological agents : vaccines, antibiotics, serums or antidotes.

-The developed capacities can be used for national civilians’ protection towards bio-terrorism.
-These capacities contribute to the WHO global sanitary security strategy counting challenges as regards infectious and emerging diseases.
+The developed capacities can be used for national civilian protection towards bio-terrorism.
+These capacities contribute to the WHO global sanitary security strategy taking into account challenges as regards infectious and emerging diseases.

 Biosecurity is a sum of norms and procedures defining everything concerning workers’ and environmental protection against an accidental dissemination of biological agents.
 Technologies implemented to insure pathogens containment (filters, protective equipment, etc.) are part of this approach.